mastrolinux/raspberry-pi-security-camera-client/README.md

 ## PiCamera2 instructions

-Those are the instructions to experiment with picamera2 with the file example_picamera2.
+Those are the instructions to experiment with picamera2 with the file `example_picamera2.py`.

-The file example.py uses picamera with the old stack.
+**NOTE**
-To use the old stack please run
+The only file requiring the old stack of PiCamera is `example.py`.

-    sudo raspi-config
+To use the old stack please run `sudo raspi-config`, and enable it selecting "Interface Options -> Legacy Camera Support".

-And then selecting -> Interface Options -> Legacy Camera Support.
+Finally reboot your Raspberry Pi.

-Finally reboot your Raspberry Pi
+### Deps installation for PiCamera2

-### Deps installation
+To use PiCamera2 you obviously have to disable the "Legacy Camera Support".

 This is a simplified and corrected version of the documentation available at https://github.com/raspberrypi/picamera2